SeesKo/compressify_image_shrinker/README.md

 - APScheduler: A Python library for scheduling tasks
 - PIL (Python Imaging Library): A library for opening, manipulating, and saving many different image file formats
 - SQLite: A lightweight relational database management system
-- HTML/CSS: For the frontend user interface
+- HTML, CSS, JavaScript: For the frontend user interface
+- HTTP Requests: Requests library for handling URL uploads

 ## Installation

-1. Clone the repository:
+1. Clone the repository.

 2. Navigate to the project directory: